Director, International Engineering Programs

 She next moved to the University of Florida in 2011, where she joined the faculty of the Nuclear Engineering Program as a lecturer, teaching radiation detection laboratory, risk assessment, and nuclear safeguards and non-proliferation.

-In 2014, she had the opportunity to start up the Herbert Wertheim College of Engineering Division of Student Affairs as the coordinator for international programs.
-She hopes to leverage her own international experiences to encourage engineering students to think globally.
+In 2014, she had the opportunity to start up the Herbert Wertheim College of Engineering (HWCOE) International Engineering Programs office.
+She hopes to leverage her own international experiences to encourage engineering students to think and act globally.
 She is passionate about the need to encourage more globally-minded engineers to keep up with the increasingly connected environment.
 Since then, she has advised numerous engineering students and helped them to gain an international experience through study, research, and internship opportunities.
 She has worked with engineering faculty to develop thematic faculty-led programs and expanded the program offerings in the college.
 She has also advised joint study abroad programs between HWCOE and different colleges in UF.